Head And Smith Put Australia In Control Of Third India Test - UrduPoint

 While the other Australian batsmen struggled, Head came out firing, smashing an increasingly demoralised Indian attack to all parts of the ground.

-The visitors bowled a lot straighter to Head than they did in Adelaide -- where he hit a sparkling 140 in a big Australia win -- but he was watchful early and punished any loose deliveries.
+The visitors bowled a lot straighter to Head than they did in Adelaide in the second Test but he was watchful early and punished any loose deliveries.

 He brought up his century off 115 balls and his 150 off 157, hitting 18 fours in the process.